RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab06/README.md

 ## Overview

 Once you have APIs deployed in your environment, it becomes critically important to manage who may use them and for what purpose.
 You also need to begin to track usage of these different users to know who is/is not succeeding in their usage.
-For this reason in this lab you will be adding management capabilites to the API to give you control and visibility of it's usage.
+For this reason in this lab you will be adding management capabilities to the API to give you control and visibility of it's usage.

 ### Why Red Hat?